The Gathering of Five and The Final Chapter: A Hot Time in the Old Town

 Spider-Man fights the Molten Man as he walks a straight line of destruction through the city in a trance-like state to try to kill Alison Mongrain, who has returned to New York City with Joe Robertson.
 Osborn convinces Morris Maxwell to bring his piece and join The Gathering of Five.
 Maxwell reveals that all participants in the ceremony must come willingly, to receive one of the possible five gifts and curses: power, knowledge, immortality, madness, and death.

 Web of Despair

-Madame Web asks Spider-Man to retrieve an artifact for her, and he does without knowing what it is.
-She then takes it to Osborn as she volunteers to be a participant in The Gathering of Five because she will die soon if she does not gain immortality from the ceremony.
-Norman Osborn's monologues that his time with the Cult of the Scriers allowed him to gather information on the ritual and the main artifact.
+Madame Web asks Spider-Man to retrieve an artifact for her, and he does it without knowing what it is.
+She then takes it to Osborn as she volunteers to participate in The Gathering of Five because she will die soon if she does not gain immortality from the ceremony.
+Norman Osborn's monologues about his time with the Cult of the Scriers allowed him to gather information on the ritual and the main artifact.

 A Day in the Life

-Spider-Man stops various minor crimes and an unknown person brings the last piece for The Gathering of Five to Osborn.
+Spider-Man stops minor crimes, and an unknown person brings the last piece for The Gathering of Five to Osborn.